rdelhommer/au-fa-check/README.md

 # au-fa-check - WORK IN PROGRESS
 A checkbox for the Aurelia Framework that uses FontAwesome for checkbox icons

+This library is a work in progress and has not been published to npm.
+Please check back again soon!

 ## Compatibility
 At this time, this libary is only compatible with FontAwesome 4.x.x

-Compatibility with FontAwesome 5.x.x and other libraries is coming soon!
+Compatibility with FontAwesome 5.x.x and other libraries such as aurelia-fontawesome and aurelia/ux is coming soon!

 ## Usage and Configuration
 This plugin uses FontAwesome 4.x.x icon classes.
 You'll need to ensure that the classes are bundled with your app